Summarize Text Using Mac OSX Summarize Or Microsoft Word AutoSummarize

-Whether you are wanting to create an executive summary for a document, or you just want to get the gist of a long document before diving in, wouldn’t it be helpful if your computer could do the skimming for you?
+Whether you are wanting to create an executive summary for a document or you just want to get the gist before diving in, wouldn’t it be helpful if your computer could do the skimming for you?

-In the examples below, I will use a PDF copy of the free 4 Ways To Tame Your Documents e-Book that you can get by signing up for the free Paper Sanity e-Course or my weekly Paper Cuts newsletter.
+In the examples below, I will use a PDF copy of my free 4 Ways To Tame Your Documents Guide.
+You can use whichever PDF you’d like, or you can get my Guide by filling out your details here:

 Do You Have Summarize Enabled?